Creative Uses for Leftover Halloween Candy

 I don’t know about you but we have a TON of Halloween candy laying around.
-Since we don’t eat candy very often I went looking for other uses and I found the best article with ideas on how to use it!
+Since we don’t eat candy very often I went looking for other uses and I found a TON.
+Here are some of my favorites

 Find ways to turn your Halloween candy into something new and useful: